-- 153. PLAINTIFF BROOKS had a prescription for pain medication for his keloid condition.
+170. PLAINTIFF BROOKS had a prescription for pain medication for his keloid condition.
 He had had the prescription for approximately two years.
 In February 2014, the prescription was discontinued.
 He had not had any discussion with the doctor about discontinuing the medication.
-He only learned of the medication being discontinued when he went to get it at pill call. - 154.
-Additionally, nearly all prisoners interviewed reported that they did not give informed consent to medications.
-They were not informed of the purpose, risks, side effects and benefits of the medications prescribed to them. - On one occasion, he was given the wrong medicine during evening pill call.
+He only learned of the medication being discontinued when he went to get it at pill call.

+171. Additionally, nearly all prisoners interviewed reported that they did not give informed consent to medications.
+They were not informed of the purpose, risks, side effects and benefits of the medications prescribed to them.

+172. On two occasions, PLAINTIFF DILLARD has been given the wrong medicine.
+On one occasion, he was given the wrong medicine during evening pill call.
 He went back to his bed and lay down.
 He got up about an hour later, and was unable to talk or walk.
 Other prisoners called for correctional officers, and he was escorted to the infirmary where he was given a shot and then brought back to his dormitory and put to bed, where he slept off the medication.
 On another occasion, PLAINTIFF DILLARD was given the wrong medication by the nurse.
 He saw that he had the wrong medication and told the nurse.
 The nurse told him that the doctor had changed his medication.
 He said that he would not take the medication because it was not his.
-The nurse then gave him the medication he had previously been taking. - 156.
-PLAINTIFF DILLARD has also witnessed what he perceived as other prisoners having bad reactions to medication on approximately six occasions.
+The nurse then gave him the medication he had previously been taking.

+173. PLAINTIFF DILLARD has also witnessed what he perceived as other prisoners having bad reactions to medication on approximately six occasions.
 PLAINTIFF DILLARD has witnessed numerous other prisoners look at their pills at the pill call window and tell the nurse they have the wrong medications.
 On two occasions, PLAINTIFF DILLARD saw the correctional officers walk up to the prisoners who stated that the medications were wrong, slap them and tell them to take the medications.